morganbarkhurst/PythonProjectDataAnalysis/README.md

 ### Week 1

-Spent _ hours and completed Sections 1 - 3.
-The code written is as follows:
+Spent 2 hours and completed Sections 1 - 3.
+Here are some notes from the videos I took:

+Anaconda is a all-in-one program including python and libraries that will be used.
+Jupyter is a development invironment and display images and notes (IDE).
+I learned how to create and navigate through virtual environments using Command Prompt and also downloaded Anaconda with python.